Nadal In The Pink As Sharapova Hits All-time Low At Australian Open - UrduPoint

 "I can speak about my struggles and the things that I've gone through with my shoulder, but it's not really in my character to," Sharapova said.

-- 'You're pathetic' - On a bumper day of 96 first-round matches, after rain wiped out half of Monday's schedule, former US Open champion Marin Cilic and Milos Raonic both moved safely through.
+- Stormy Fognini - On a bumper day of 88 first-round matches, after rain wiped out half of Monday's schedule, former US Open champion Marin Cilic and Milos Raonic both moved safely through.

-Later, Australia's Nick Kyrgios, who has spearheaded fundraising efforts for the country's deadly bushfire disaster, opens his campaign against Lorenzo Sonego of Italy.
+Australia's Kyrgios, who has spearheaded fundraising efforts for the country's deadly bushfire disaster, kept his notorious temper in check despite being taken to two tie-breaks in a 6-2, 7-6 (7/3), 7-6 (7-1) win over Lorenzo Sonego of Italy.

-Russia's Daniil Medvedev, who took Nadal to five sets in last year's US Open final, will play 2019 Melbourne quarter-finalist Frances Tiafoe of America.

-And former world number one Angelique Kerber, the 2016 champion, will round off the evening on Rod Laver Arena against unseeded Italian Elisabetta Cocciaretto.
+"I feel super-comfortable, you guys are the best.
+I feel the support....
+I am ready to go again," Kyrgios told the crowd.

+Medvedev, the narrow loser to Nadal in September's US Open final, dropped the second set against Tiafoe before recovering to win 6-3, 4-6, 6-3, 6-2.

+Seventh seed Alexander Zverev beat Marco Cecchinato in straight sets but there was disappointment for France's Jo-Wilfried Tsonga, the 2008 finalist, who retired with a back injury against Australia's Alexei Popyrin.

+Elsewhere, women's fourth seed Simona Halep survived some painful-looking falls to beat America's Jennifer Brady, and 2016 champion Angelique Kerber dropped only four games against Elisabetta Cocciaretto of Italy.

-Pollution from the bushfires, which dominated the build-up to the first Grand Slam of the year, was blown away by Monday's heavy rain.
+Air pollution from the bushfires disrupted the build-up to the year's first Grand Slam, but after Monday's heavy rain the skies were clear and sunny on Tuesday.